pozi/PoziConnect/README.markdown

 #### Other notes:

-* Running with setuptools 0.7.5 installed triggered the error `AttributeError: ResourceManager instance has no attribute '_warn_unsafe_extraction'`.
-  Upgrading to setuptools 1.1 fixed the problem.
-Check your version of setuptools with `which easy_install | xargs cat`.
 * Additional logging can be activated by setting the log level in `logger.py`
 * Sometimes, changes to the source code (`*.py`) are not correctly reflected in the corresponding compiled code (`*.pyc`).
 Delete the `*.pyc` files to force their